Ilhan Omar’s anti-Israel, anti-U.S. rhetoric opens rift in House Democratic Caucus

 “It is shameful for colleagues who call me when they need my support to now put out a statement asking for “clarification and not just call,” she said.
 “The islamophobic tropes in this statement are offensive.
 The constant harassment & silencing from the signers of this letter is unbearable.”

-In a separate tweet, she said her remarks from Monday were not a result of prejudice and were made regarding open cases in the International Criminal Court.
+In a separate tweet, she said her remarks Monday were not a result of prejudice but were about open cases in the International Criminal Court.

-Ms. Omar’s senior communications director, Jeremy Slevin, said that the congresswoman reached out to the letter writers to further clarify her statement but the Jewish lawmakers did not return her calls.
+Ms. Omar’s senior communications director, Jeremy Slevin, said the congresswoman reached out to the letter writers to clarify her statement further but the Jewish lawmakers did not return her calls.

-Mr. Slevin also called Ms. Omar’s colleagues’ statement Islamophobic and accused the far-right of inciting death threats against the congresswoman and her staff.
+Mr. Slevin called Ms. Omar’s colleagues’ statement Islamophobic and accused the far right of inciting death threats against the congresswoman and her staff.

 “As usual, the far right is ginning up hate against Rep. Omar for a technical question about an ongoing investigation,” Mr. Slevin said in the statement.
 “This has already led to an increase in death threats against her and our staff.
 And now some of her own Democratic colleagues are ginning up the same Islamophobic hate against her, accusing her of giving ‘cover to terrorist groups’ simply for exercising oversight over a criminal investigation.”

-The episode builds on divisive anti-Israel statements made by Ms. Omar and her far-left colleagues during the Israel-Hamas fighting last month, as well as other others inflammatory rhetoric in prior years.
+The episode builds on divisive anti-Israel statements by Ms. Omar and her far-left colleagues during the Israel-Hamas fighting last month, as well as inflammatory rhetoric over the years.

-In March of 2019, the House approved an anti-hate resolution following remarks Ms. Omar made regarding Israel’s influence in U.S. politics, which were viewed as anti-Semitic by some of her colleagues and for which she later apologized.
+In March 2019, the House approved an anti-hate resolution after Ms. Omar made remarks about Israel’s influence in U.S. politics that some of her colleagues viewed as antisemitic.
+Ms. Omar later apologized.

-That time, the rebuke of Ms. Omar began as a move to censure her but the resolution was watered down by House Speaker Nancy Pelosi and her lieutenants to broadly condemn hate speech.
-Ms. Omar was not specifically named in the resolution.
+The rebuke of Ms. Omar began as a move to censure her, but House Speaker Nancy Pelosi and her lieutenants watered down the resolution to broadly condemn hate speech.
+The resolution did not specifically name Ms. Omar.

 Sign up for Daily Newsletters